smithtimmytim/js-808/README.md

 # JS-808

+My solution to the [Splice Frontend Challenge](https://github.com/splicers/js-808).
 The drum machine was built with Jekyll.
 Here's how to run it locally:

 ```sh
 $ gem install jekyll bundler